 4. Research junk car buyers in your area

 Since your proof of ownership is now in order, you can start researching the best junk car buyers in your area.
-The ideal junk car buyer is well-reviewed and will be able to pick up your vehicle at no cost to you.
-Individual buyers are great for sellers who are looking for someone that may have a sentimental attachment to the vehicle or its parts, as they may be willing to pay more.
-Either way, you should make a list of a handful of buyers so you have plenty of backup in case the original sale falls through.
+The ideal junk car buyer is well-reviewed and can pick up your vehicle at no cost.
+Individual buyers are great for sellers looking for someone with a sentimental attachment to the vehicle or its parts, as they may be willing to pay more.
+Either way, you should list a handful of buyers to have plenty of backup in case the original sale falls through.

 5. Get offers